svenvc/zinc/zinc-http-components-paper.md

 A delegate implements the key method #handleRequest: which gets the incoming request as parameter and has to produce a response as result.
 The delegate can reason purely in terms of a ZnRequest and a ZnResponse.
-The technical side of being an HTTP server, like the networking and (optional) multiprocessing, is handled by the server object.
+The technical side of being an HTTP server, like the protocol itself, the networking and the (optional) multiprocessing, is handled by the server object.
-Here is the simplest possible server.
+Here is the simplest possible delegate.

     (ZnServer startDefaultOn: 1701)
        onRequestRespond: [ :request |